-Even though you can’t install a septic tank by yourself, it is important to know where it’s located every complement of the whole septic system.
-To begin with, a septic system isn’t only conformed for a septic tank.
+Even though you can’t install a septic tank by yourself, it is important to know where it’s located in every complement of the whole septic system.
+To begin with, a septic system isn’t only conformed to a septic tank.
 No, it involves more than that.

 First, there’s the sewer line, the drain field, risers, lids, and many other things that may look insignificant, but every single part plays an important role.